TransposeData/transpose-decoding-sdk/README.md

         'confirmed': True
     },
     'call_data': {
-        'call_type': 'internal_transaction',
+        'type': 'internal_transaction',
         'from_address': '0x2339d36BCe71c97772e54C76fF6b4C74C9DD8f86',
         'to_address': '0xC02aaA39b223FE8D0A0e5C4F27eAD9083C756Cc2',
         'eth_value': 0
     },
     'input_data': {
         'wad': 6640125949176909399
     },
     'output_data': {}
 }
 ```

+In the example above, the `context.confirmed` field indicates whether the block containing the event has been confirmed by the network.
+Additionally, the `call.type` field will either be set to `transaction` or `internal_transaction` depending on whether the call was a transaction or trace, respectively.
+If the call was a transaction, the `trace_index` will be zero, the `trace_address` will be an empty list, and the `trace_type` will be `call`.

 ## License

-This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## Citations